luavixen/SakuraBlossoms/README.md

 ## Installation
 First, install the Fabric Loader from [fabricmc.net](https://fabricmc.net/).
-Then head over to the [Sakura Blossoms Modrinth page](https://modrinth.com/mod/sakura-blossoms) and download the JAR file and copy it to your "mods" folder.
+Then head over to the [Modrinth page](https://modrinth.com/mod/sakura-blossoms) or the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/sakura-blossoms) and download the JAR file and copy it to your "mods" folder.

 ## Authors
 Made with ❤ by Lua MacDougall ([foxgirl.dev](https://foxgirl.dev/))